TerryDutton/Simple-Calculator/README.md

 A simple calculator with a seven-segment digital display.
-Written as part of the Odin Project to demonstrate abilities in HTML, CSS< and JacaScript.
+Written as part of the Odin Project to demonstrate abilities in HTML, CSS, and JavaScript.